 JCU may offer internal sponsorship of tuition fees to an individual coursework or research student who is particularly relevant in realising JCU’s strategic objectives.
 Any application for internal sponsorship of tuition fees for strategic reasons must include documentary evidence to support the application.

-Approval of applications for internal sponsorship of tuition fees for individual students for strategic reasons must be approved by the Deputy Vice Chancellor Academic, on the recommendation of the relevant College Dean and/or Deputy Vice Chancellor.
+Approval of applications for internal sponsorship of tuition fees for individual students for strategic reasons must be approved by the Deputy Vice Chancellor Students, on the recommendation of the relevant College Dean and/or Deputy Vice Chancellor.

 Section 2.3 specifies the limits within which an exemption of tuition fees will be considered for HDR students– i.e.: